In Catalonia, Thousands Protest Spanish Attempts To Stop Referendum Vote

 The prime minister of Spain has warned Catalonia of "greater harm" if the referendum is carried out, and the Constitutional Court says it will impose daily fines of thousands of euros on individuals helping oversee the vote, the AP writes.

-Catalonia, a prosperous region in northeast Spain, has its own language and culture, and has been granted some autonomy within Spain.
-Separatists have long called for complete independence, with the campaign picking up steam over the last few years.
+Catalonia, a prosperous region in northeast Spain, has its own language and culture and has been granted some autonomy within Spain.
+Separatists have long called for complete independence, with the campaign picking up steam over the past few years.
 In 2014, a symbolic vote (not acknowledged by Madrid) registered overwhelming support for independence, although turnout for the vote was low.

 One recent poll found about 41 percent of Catalonians support independence.